MarkDing/IoT-Developer-Boot-Camp/README.md

 - [License](#license)

 ## Background
 We have many resources on https://www.silabs.com/support/training, but it is too many for a true beginner.
 We provide stuff and guide here may help you quickly get started with Silicon Labs IoT product.
-There will be serval component/topic, you can pickup the one you like or indent to use and try, welcome your feedback and contribution.
+There will be serval component/topic, you can pickup the one you like or indent to use and try.
+Welcome your feedback and contribution.

 ## Architecture
 ![architecture](./images/architecture.png)